Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 - There will be a warming in the console that Each child in a list should have a unique "key" prop.
 - In order to avoid that warming we need to have a unique counter or id so that react can keep
 - a count on the number of component we are returning.
-- typically it's going to be id
+- typically In this case we are going with id however it doesn't have to be id
+- all the time, we can use different properties, the only thing that which is matter is that
+- it has to be unique value, either number of string of 'one' or string 'two'

 ```js
 const books = [